 Organ and tissue donation

 Your loved one may have made a decision to donate organs and tissue.
 They may have discussed those wishes with you.
-Or they may have left instructions in a will.
+Or they may have left instructions in their will.

-If your loved one died in hospital, the staff will look up whether they were registered as a donor in the Registry.
-If they were, the hospital staff will show you the deceased’s donation decision.
+BC Transplant oversees all aspects of organ donation and transplantation in BC.
+They administer the BC Organ Donor Registry.
+Potential donors may register a “yes” or “no” decision to donate.
+If your loved one died in hospital, the staff will check whether they registered a decision.
+If they did, the staff will show you the deceased’s donation decision.

-If your loved one was not registered, the hospital staff may ask the family if they wish to have the deceased’s organs and tissue donated.
-While not legally bound to do so, the family may wish to make this decision based on what their loved one would have wished.
+What if your loved one was not registered?
+The hospital staff may ask if you wish to have the deceased’s organs and tissue donated.
+Under the law, family members can’t consent if they believe the deceased would have objected to the donation.

-Donation of organs and tissue should not cause a delay in the funeral arrangements and you will be able to have an open casket, if you wish.
+Donation of organs and tissue shouldn’t cause a delay in the funeral arrangements.
+And you’ll still be able to have an open casket if you wish.

 Removal of the body

 Whether the death took place at home or in hospital, arrangements must be made to remove the body.
-There are legal requirements as to who can remove the body, where it can be moved to, and who can authorize the removal.
+The law says who can remove the body, where it can be moved to, and who can authorize the removal.

 Only licensed funeral homes or those issued a permit by Consumer Protection BC may move a body.